 Description

-The memorial stands on the east edge of the path leading from the lychgate (Grade II) to the tower of the church of St Paul (Grade II), Chacewater.
-Made of rough-hewn granite, it comprises a plain wheel-head cross on a tapering shaft.
-That stands on a rectangular plinth, raised on one shallow step.
-The memorial is enclosed by a square granite kerb that features four low corner pylons, connected by metal rails.
+The Chacewater War Memorial is located on the east edge of the path that leads from the lychgate to the tower of the church of St Paul in Chacewater.
+Constructed from rough-hewn granite, the memorial features a plain wheel-head cross atop a tapering shaft, which stands on a rectangular plinth raised on a shallow step.
+Surrounding the memorial is a square granite kerb that includes four low corner pylons connected by metal rails.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.